 Celebrate without addressing or considering deep-seated, real problems that students currently face.
-To ignore or avoid racism, sexism, homophobia and other forms of discrimination is to pretend that they don’t exist, which contradicts many students’ experiences.
-Help them make sense of experiences that stem from discrimination and find ways to build their resiliency as well as their capacity to become allies for others who are targeted because of their identity.
+To ignore or avoid racism, sexism, heterosexism and other forms of discrimination is to pretend that they don’t exist, which contradicts many students’ experiences.
+Help them make sense of experiences that stem from bias and find ways to build their resiliency as well as their capacity to act as allies for others who are targeted based on their identity.

 Neglect student follow-up.
 Avoid hosting an event without an opportunity for students to feel empowered and encouraged to do something about it.